krishnaprofessional/Morderna/README.md

 # Morderna

 -> Morderna is a web application using React.Js and Redux.
-   The whole idea is use to create the exact replica of the original web Page.
+   The whole idea is use to create the exact replica of the original Web Page.

 -> Api url is used to fetch the data from the given source.
-   Due to cross platform isssues I used proxy to fetch the data.
+   Due to cross platform isssues I used Proxy to fetch the data.

--> CSS and Bootstrap$ are used for styling this web Application.
+-> CSS and Bootstrap4 are used for styling this web Application.

 -> Webpack is used for module bundler.